Summary

 What happens if a loan defaults?

-Between 180 and 300 days after the grace period ends, institutions that have made a good faith effort to collect may file a claim for the outstanding principal.
-The Authority will review and submit approved claims to the Treasurer of State for payment.
-Once FAME receives payment from the Treasurer, they will pay the lender the amount of the approved claim.
+Between 180 and 300 days after the grace period ends, a participating financial institution that has made a good‑faith effort to collect may file a claim with FAME for the outstanding principal.

 What is the size of the guarantee fund?

-The Government Shutdown Loan Guarantee Program Fund is $250,000.
+The Government Shutdown Loan Guarantee Program Fund currently has a funded allocation of $500,000.

 Federal Employees